N-dori/agwa/README.md

 **🔍 Unit Panel**

 Each unit also includes a Unit ID and an Inspect button.
-When clicked, this opens a modal displaying the last 10 sensor readings, sorted by timestamp (most recent first).
+When clicked, this opens a modal displaying the last 10 problematic sensor readings, sorted by timestamp (most recent first).
 This allows deeper inspection of the unit’s condition over time.